prk3/sundae-collab-react/README.md

 Wraps your pages.
 Adds collaboration client context to the React element tree.

 Props:
 - url - url string of the [sundae-collab-server](https://github.com/prk3/sundae-collab-server) instance.
-Probably starts with `ws://` or `wss://`.
+Starts with `ws://` or `wss://` and does *not* end with a slash.
 - identity - Identity used for client authentication.
 Data of any JSON compatible shape.

 ### `Resource` component